-Some refugees cannot go home or are unwilling to do so because upon return they would face continued persecution.
-Many are also living in perilous situations or have specific needs that cannot be addressed in the country where they have first sought asylum.
+Some refugees cannot go home, or are unwilling to because they would face persecution.
+Even after fleeing their country, many live in perilous conditions, or have needs that cannot be addressed in the country where they first sought asylum.

-In such circumstances, UNHCR helps resettle refugees in a third country as the only safe and viable durable solution.
-At global level, usually about one percent of the refugees are submitted by the agency for resettlement.
-The resettlement country provides the refugee with legal and physical protection, including access to civil, political, economic, social and cultural rights similar to those enjoyed by the country’s nationals.
-Refugees should also have the opportunity to eventually become naturalized citizens.
+In these cases, UNHCR helps refugees resettle in a third country.
+Worldwide, only about one percent of refugees have the opportunity to be resettled.
+The resettlement country provides the person with legal and physical protection, and the same rights and privileges enjoyed by the country’s citizens, which every refugee should eventually have the opportunity to become.

-Resettlement is a life-changing experience.
-It is both challenging and rewarding.
-Refugees are often resettled to a country where the society, language and culture are completely different and new to them.
-Providing for their effective reception and integration is beneficial for both the resettled refugee and the receiving country.
-Governments and non-governmental organizations provide services to facilitate their integration, such as cultural orientation, language and vocational training as well as programmes to promote access to education and employment.
+Resettlement is a life-altering experience – both infinitely challenging and rewarding.
+Refugees are often resettled in a country where the society, language, and culture are completely new to them.
+Creating the proper environment to receive refugees is a benefit to both refugees and the receiving country.
+Governments and NGOs must offer services to help newcomers integrate, such as cultural orientation, language and vocational training, and programmes to assist them in getting an education and finding jobs.

-Only a small number of states currently take part in UNHCR resettlement programmes.
-The United States is the world's top resettlement country, while Australia, Canada and the Nordic countries also provide a sizeable number of places annually.
-In recent years there has been an increase in the number of countries involved in resettlement in Europe and Latin America.
+Only a small number of countries currently take part in UNHCR resettlement programmes.
+The United States is the world's top resettlement country, and Australia, Canada and Scandinavia also accept refugees every year.
+Recently, there has been an increase in the number of European and Latin American countries involved in resettlement.

-Romania and Slovakia have established emergency resettlement facilities, in Timisoara (Romania) and Humenne (Slovakia) that evacuate refugees who face a serious risk in the first country of refuge.
-While their resettlement process and onward movement is processed, these facilities ensure them a chance to live in a safe and secure environment in a location where services and assistance are also available.
-Furthermore, these facilities offer resettlement countries a stable location where resettlement procedures, such as interviews, language and cultural orientation courses, can be carried out.
+UNHCR-funded emergency resettlement facilities have been established in the villages of Timisoara (Romania) and Humenne (Slovakia) that provide a temporary haven for refugees who face dangers in their first country of refuge.
+These facilities are transition centres, which provide a safe and secure environment where refugees can prepare for resettlement to a new home.
+In addition, these facilities offer resettlement countries a stable location where resettlement procedures, such as interviews, language courses, and cultural orientation, can be carried out.

-The two centres are co-financed by UNHCR that also provides expert advice relating to management and protection questions.
+The two centres are co-financed by UNHCR, which also offers expert advice on issues such as management and protection.

-UNHCR in Central Europe also partakes in the EUREMA project that relocates refugees recognized in Malta to other EU Member States.
+UNHCR Central Europe also participates in the EUREMA project, which relocates people who have received refugee status in Malta to other countries in the EU.